JACQUES ROUMAIN OF HAITI

 ...Haitian charge d'affaires in Mexico City, 1942-44

-...author of the posthumously published "Gouverneurs de la rosee" ("Masters of the Dew," as trans. by Langston Hughes)
+...author of the posthumously published novel "Gouverneurs de la rosee" ("Masters of the Dew," as trans. by Langston Hughes) and poetry collection "Bois d'ébène" (1945)

 ...died unexpectedly at age 37 on August 18, 1944

 Although he left an indelible stamp on Haiti culture and intellectual life, this brilliant writer, political activist, ethnologist, and voice of social justice is little known in the English-speaking world.
-My biography JACQUES ROUMAIN OF HAITI: A LIFE OF RESISTANCE (working title) will be published by CARIBBEAN STUDIES PRESS in late 2018 or early 2019.
+My biography JACQUES ROUMAIN OF HAITI: A LIFE OF RESISTANCE (working title) will be published by CARIBBEAN STUDIES PRESS early in 2019.

 HELENE SCHWEITZER: A LIFE OF HER OWN